kramarmm/FROGS/readme.md

 It is my first project.
 Short but very interesting html game.

-Capture the world with only an army of paper frogs.
+Capture the world with only an army of paper frogs!

-[Try it yourself][game]
+[Try it yourself][game] (only for Google Chrome)

 ![N|Solid](./public/images/frog.png)